Innmind/documentation/docs/testing/blackbox.md

 This is the simplest setup of BlackBox.
 A PHP file (1) that bootstraps an `Application` to which is passed a function that will return a generator of tests and then exits.
 {.annotate}

-1. In this case `blackbox.php` but you can call it the way you wish.
+1. In this case the file is named `blackbox.php` but you can call it the way you want.

 And you simply run your tests via `php blackbox.php`.